NoroffFEU/development-platforms/chatGPT-case-study.md

 ## Strengths

-ChatGPT can be universally used.
-It isn't limited to English speakers for it supports many different languages.
-Users' age doesn't appear to be a limitation either given its ability to explain complex concepts in simple terms.
-Additionally, it can assist people in their personal life by outlying meal plans or help organise their days, as well as it can aid in a variety of industries like journalism, education, business development, and software development.
+ChatGPT can be used universally.
+It isn't limited to English speakers, supporting many different languages.
+Nor does it limit users by their age, given its ability to explain complex concepts in simple terms.
+Additionally, it can assist people in their personal life by outlining meal plans or helping to organise their days, as well as it can aid in a variety of industries like journalism, education, business development, and software development.
 This makes it a very versatile tool.

 Focusing on software development, its ability to increase developers productivity is definitely its greatest strength.
 If the tool is used appropriately it can help us be more efficient by decreasing the time we spent planning or reading how to do something.
 It is especially useful for students or developers in the early stage of their careers.
 Finding the answer that solves an issue requires knowledge of technical terms that students often forget or don't yet have - having the opportunity to explain the problem in simple terms is therefore a great advantage.